-4.6 Approximately 6% of the vehicles on the A360 and 4.5% on the B3098 were HGVs.
+4.7 Approximately 6% of the vehicles on the A360 and 4.5% on the B3098 were HGVs.
 There is mixed opinion in local discussions as to whether on-street parking on the A360 is an effective traffic calming measure or an impediment to traffic flow.
 The availability of on-street parking at the Costcutters shop is an important contributor to the viability of that business.
-At some points on the High Street in Littleton Panell, residents have no other option but to park on the main road.
-Parking in Sandfield can be problematic when children are being delivered to or collected from the Primary School and the Pre-School.